-Lastly, real estate investment trusts or SIGIs are not subject to the UCI Law nor do they need to be managed by a fund manager.
-Even though SIGI are qualified as real estate collective investment companies endowed with legal personality, they are only subject to the SIGIs Framework, the Portuguese companies code and certain provisions of the PSC regarding publicly traded companies.
+Lastly, real estate investment trusts (SIGIs) are not subject to the UCI Law nor do they need to be managed by a fund manager.
+Even though SIGIs are qualified as real estate collective investment companies endowed with legal personality, they are only subject to the SIGIs Framework, the Portuguese companies code and certain provisions of the PSC regarding publicly traded companies.

-SIGIs main activity is the acquisition of rights in real estate, leases or other forms of economic exploitation of real estate, the acquisition of holdings in companies with similar purposes and under equivalent requirements and the acquisition of units or shares in real estate AIFs, whose profit distribution policy is equal to the one provided for in the SIGIs Framework.
+SIGIs' main activity is the acquisition of rights in real estate, leases or other forms of economic exploitation of real estate, the acquisition of holdings in companies with similar purposes and under equivalent requirements and the acquisition of units or shares in real estate AIFs, whose profit distribution policy is equal to the one provided for in the SIGIs Framework.
 The shares of SIGIs are traded on a regulated market or multilateral trading facility.
 In addition, SIGIs are subject to specific requirements regarding the dissemination of their share capital, asset allocation and profit distribution to investors.

-2.2 Please describe the limited liability of investors.
+2.2 Please describe the limited liability of investors in respect of different legal structures and fund types (e.g. PE funds and LPACs).